Kyle Tucker Player Props: Astros vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.3 K/9, which ranks 24th in the league.
+- The Cardinals pitching staff ranks 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- His last appearance came on Wednesday against the Washington Nationals, when the righty went seven innings, surrendering two earned runs while allowing eight hits.
+- In his last outing on Saturday against the Chicago Cubs, the righty went three innings, allowing seven earned runs while surrendering 11 hits.

+- The 41-year-old has a 6.56 ERA and 4.6 strikeouts per nine innings across nine games this season, while giving up a batting average of .348 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.